6 Things You Should Know Before Getting Contacts

 When starting out with contact lenses, it’s best to have shorter nails that are properly cleaned and smoothed before your appointment.
 This will make the task of repeatedly inserting and removing the lenses easier.
 You’ll also decrease the risk of scratching your eye while practicing.
 And skip the eye makeup, as applying it afterward will ensure it stays intact rather than smudging it during your eye exam.

 Choosing the Right Lenses for Your Lifestyle

-Soft contact lenses are the most common and are available with varying lifespans, including daily disposable lenses, 14-day and 30-day lenses.
+Soft contact lenses are the most common and are available with varying lifespans, including daily disposable lenses, 14-day, and 30-day lenses.
 Daily disposable lenses are more expensive, especially if you’re wearing them almost every day.
-If you choose anything other than daily disposable lenses, know that you’ll have to clean them with contact solution after every use.
+If you choose anything other than daily disposable lenses, know that you’ll have to clean them with a contact solution after every use.
 You also have the option of getting rigid gas-permeable lenses (harder, smaller lenses that last for a year or two), scleral lenses (larger lenses, best suited for people with severe dry eyes), and toric lenses (soft lenses to correct football-shaped eyes).

 Booking a Follow-up Appointment

 After about one week of wearing your new contact lenses, you’ll have a follow-up appointment with your optometrist to determine whether you want to continue wearing the lenses.
 If you want to keep your contacts but find the prescribed ones are uncomfortable, your doctor will offer different brands to try.
 During the week, note any discomfort you may be feeling from the lenses so you can tell your optometrist.

 There are Restrictions